 c) Dialysis patients with chronic wounds

-1. Reduced micro circulation can lead to lack of nutrition, oxygenation, and reduced removal of metabolites from the tissue.
+1. Reduced micro circulation can lead to lack of nutrition, oxygenation, and reduced removal of metabolites from the tissue which may lead to:

 a) Ischemic pain

-b) Poor oxygenation will lead to reduced local immune function and thereby increased risk of infections
+b) Poor oxygenation which leads to reduced local immune function and thereby increased risk of infections

-c) Lack of oxygenation also led to reduced ability to produce collagen and thereby limited the tissues ability to heal itself.
-Collectively this reduce the body’s ability to form new blood vessels and its ability to heal wounds.
+c) Lack of oxygenation, which also leads to reduced ability to produce collagen and thereby limits the tissue’s ability to heal itself.
+Collectively, this reduces the body’s ability to form new blood vessels and its ability to heal wounds.

-4. The condition often deteriorates to a stage were amputation is unavailable.
+3. The condition often deteriorates to a stage where amputation is unavailable.

 1. Chronically poor peripheral circulation has a significant and accelerating negative impact on patients’ quality of life.